 "Smart city efforts often fail in the implementation of smart city solutions.
 The key to getting smarter is to connect strategy design with delivery.
 It begins with asking the right questions and ends with a clear view of who is accountable“, knows Bart Gorynski, Managing Director at bee smart city.

 But Barcelona’s smart city strategy is being adapted not only to further serve its citizens, but to include them more directly in the development of their city.
-Through both face-to-face and electronic consultation, the city aims to increase the transparency of its government, and has proposed the creation of an open platform where the data being gathered by its vast Internet of Things can be shared with the people and companies responsible for producing it (see also: benefits of open data for smart cities).
+Through both face-to-face and electronic consultation, the city aims to increase the transparency of its government, and has proposed the creation of an open platform where the data being gathered by its vast Internet of Things can be shared with the people and companies responsible for producing it.
+See also our article about: Benefits of open data for smart cities.

 Barcelona’s Internet of Things